What is Drip Edge & Why Is It Important On a Roof?

 2. Check for any spaces between the drip edge and the fascia or roof decking, paying careful attention to all areas that don’t fit in place snugly.

-2. Sand the rusted area down until it’s smooth.
+2. Otherwise, begin by sanding the rusted area down until it’s smooth.

 3. Apply a rust-resistant primer or sealant to prevent further corrosion.